-piensactua asked: Have you ever think about, what is the whole purpose of the human race?
+piensactua said: Have you ever think about, what is the whole purpose of the human race?
 Why are we here?
 Are we here to learn?
 To live?
 To love?
 To experience live?
 (If so, for what?)
 To destroy the world?
 Why are we here?

 The idea of purpose only comes after there is a human to conceive of it.
 Therefore purpose came after humanity, not before.
 So can we really say humanity has a purpose?
 Purpose is a mortal thing, it is not timeless.
 It is linear with a beginning and an ending.
 Such things are marks of the dream state, illusion.

 A forest has no purpose, it just does its thing and remains in harmony with the cycles of life.
 Perhaps you could say that the forest’s purpose is harmony, but that is simply adding a concept where there need be none.